min2ha/ukwa-site/content/target/69164/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog:  The Withdrawal Bill is a chance for the prime minister to show she's serious about protecting workers’ rights

 Calls for guarantees from the government  that rights at work in Britain will not fall behind rights in the rest of Europe.